open-telemetry/opentelemetry.io/content/en/docs/languages/python/_index.md

 pip install opentelemetry-instrumentation-{instrumentation}
 ```

-These are for exporter and instrumentation packages respectively.
+These are for exporter and instrumentation libraries respectively.
 The Jaeger,
 Zipkin, Prometheus, OTLP and OpenCensus Exporters can be found in the
 [exporter](https://github.com/open-telemetry/opentelemetry-python/blob/main/exporter/)
 directory of the repository.
 Instrumentations and additional exporters can be